 19. A complaint concerning the issues referred to in the seventeenth paragraph of this article shall be filed with the respective district/city court not later than the day following polling day.
 The court shall deliver its decision not later than the following day after filing of the complaint.
-The court decision of the district/city court may be appealed to the Court of Appeals not later than the following day after delivering the decision and the Court of Appeals shall deliver its decision not later than the following day after delivering the decision and the Court of Appeals shall deliver its decision not later than the following day after filing of the complaint.
+The court decision of the district/city court may be appealed to the Court of Appeals not later than the following day after filing of the complaint the decision and the Court of Appeals shall deliver its decision not later than the following day after filing of the complaint.